Canary Girls: Effects of working with TNT

-Shells were filled with a mixture of TNT (the explosive) and cordite (the propellant), and even though these ingredients were known to be hazardous to one's health, they were mixed by hand so came into direct contact with the workers' skin.
-The chemicals in the TNT reacted with melanin in the skin to cause a yellow pigmentation, staining the skin of the munitions workers.
+Shells were filled with a mixture of TNT (the explosive) and cordite (the propellant), and even though these ingredients were known to be hazardous, they were mixed by hand, and thus came into direct contact with the skin of workers, where it reacted with melanin to cause yellow pigmentation, staining the skin of the munitions workers.
 Although unpleasant, this was not dangerous and the discolouration eventually faded over time with no long-term health effects.

 A more serious consequence of working with TNT powder was liver toxicity, which led to anaemia and jaundice.
 This condition, known as "toxic jaundice", gave the skin a different type of yellow hue.
 Four hundred cases of toxic jaundice were recorded among munitions workers in the First World War, of which one hundred proved fatal.

 A medical investigation was carried out by the government in 1916, to closely study the effects of TNT on the munitions workers.
 The investigators were able to gather their data by acting as female medical officers posted inside the factories.
 They found that the effects of the TNT could be roughly split into two areas: irritative symptoms, mainly affecting the skin, respiratory tract, and digestive system; and toxic symptoms, including nausea, jaundice, constipation, dizziness, etc.

 It is possible that the irritative symptoms were also partly caused by the cordite in the shell mixture, although this was not established until years later.

 Canary Babies

 It was not only the UK's female munitions workers that were affected by the TNT, but also the babies that were born to them.
 Hundreds of "Canary Babies" were born with a slightly yellow skin colour because of their mothers' exposure to dangerous chemicals in the munitions factories during World War One.
-Nothing could be done for the babies at the time, but the discolouration slowly faded away eventually.
+Nothing could be done for the babies at the time, but the discolouration eventually faded away.